 If you live abroad and have income, you will still have to file a tax return.
 You must also either have taxes withheld from your paycheck or pay quarterly estimated taxes if you are working abroad.

-However, the tax bite may be substantially reduced if you qualify for a foreign earned income exclusion of $91,500 (2010) and $92,900 (2011), and the foreign housing exclusion and deduction.
-(See IRS Publication 54, Tax Guide for U.S. Citizens and Resident Aliens Abroad.
-You can download this from the IRS website at http://www.irs.gov.)
+However, the tax bite may be substantially reduced if you qualify for a foreign earned income exclusion and the foreign housing exclusion and deduction.
+See IRS Publication 54, Tax Guide for U.S. Citizens and Resident Aliens Abroad for current amounts.
+You can download this from the IRS website.

 But renouncing your U.S. citizenship to beat the IRS won't work, at least at first.
 You remain subject to U.S. tax laws for ten years after renunciation!